booch-nvidiacluster/nanoCluster/Documentation/Nano Software Documentation.md

 20. Use the Nano's System Settings application to customer desktop sharing.

-      System Settings -> Desktop Sharing -> Allow others to view your desktop System Settings -> Desktop Sharing -> Allow others to control your desktop System Settings -> Desktop Sharing -> You must confirm access to this machine -> off
+      System Settings -> Desktop Sharing -> Allow others to view your desktop

+      System Settings -> Desktop Sharing -> Allow others to control your desktop

+      System Settings -> Desktop Sharing -> You must confirm access to this machine -> off

-21. Use the Nano's Startup Applications applications to launch virual network computing on start up.
+21. Use the Nano's Startup Applications applications to launch virtual network computing on start up.

       Startup Applications -> Add -> Vino | /usr/lib/vino/vino-server | VNC server